Kiran121245/devTinder/HW.md

 - Difference btw package-lock.json vs package.json

 - while pushing to git, which we will push to github 'package-lock.json' or 'package.json' ?

+- Explore routing and use of ?, +, (), * in the routes

+- Use of regex in routes /a/, /.*fly$/

+- Reading the query params in routes

+- Reading the dynamic routes